VCU rumbles to 67-55 win over Syracuse to open Battle 4 Atlantis

 And Syracuse went on a 9-0 run late in the half, which included a 3 from Joseph Girard III, who entered the day leading the nation in 3-point shooting percentage (81.3%, 13 of 16).
 Tsohonis snapped that with a jumper before the halftime buzzer, but VCU trailed 27-23 at that point.

-But VCU went on to outscore Syracuse 44-28 in the second half.
+However, VCU went on to outscore Syracuse 44-28 in the second half.
+And, after registering 10 turnovers in the first half, it gave the ball up just four times in the second half.

+Buddy Boeheim finished with 20 points, and Jimmy Boeheim 17.
+The primary point in the Rams’ defensive game plan Wednesday was to limit 3s, and they held Syracuse to 5 of 23 overall in that category, 2 of 10 in the second half.
+That was a season worst for the Orange.

-VCU will play the winner of Baylor and Arizona State at 5 p.m. on Thursday.
+VCU, after its win, will play the winner of the game between defending national champion Baylor and Arizona State at 5 p.m. on Thursday.

+Rhoades, afterward, expressed his excitement for his team.
+For a group that has endured some adversity, and that was coming off a loss at home, Wednesday could provide a valuable jolt into the rest of the Battle 4 Atlantis and the rest of the nonconference schedule overall.

+“I'm just so proud of our team,” Rhoades said, “maybe the proudest I've ever been.”

 (804) 649-6442